 Reptiles and amphibians

-GOV.UK archived info about GCNs including mitigation guidelines (note – quite old now so just for interest – 2001)
+GOV.UK archived info about GCNs including mitigation guidelines (note – quite old now so just for interest – 2001 legislation OUT OF DATE!!)

 The BCT website (www.bats.org.uk) is a great resource for info.
 There are documents there about roosts and factsheets about each species.
 Go explore!

-Bat Workers’ Manual (nb – hasn’t been updated for a while but still useful).
+Bat Workers’ Manual (NB – hasn’t been updated for a while but still useful – legislation OUT OF DATE!!).
 This can be downloaded in a number of parts.
 Useful glossary at the end for building terms etc when describing roosts.

 A great source of ecological information.
 The Technical Guidance Series is very useful.
 There’s something for just about every species you will encounter (Competence for Species Surveys).
 There are also guidelines for report writing and Phase 1 surveys.
 You can sift through them from this link: http://www.cieem.net/technical-guidance-series-tgs-